Rapid Quantification of Outdoor Object Visibility in Urban Setting Using Connected-Vehicle Fields of View: Introduction

 This paper introduces a methodology to quantify the visibility of urban building vertices using connected vehicle trajectory data (sourced from the Compass IoT platform, an Australian startup collecting trajectory and telemetry data from connected vehicles across Australia, New Zealand, UK and USA) and building footprint data (from OpenStreetMap).
-We address the computational challenge of analysing large-scale trajectory data against complex urban geometry by employing efficient spatial indexing techniques, specifically BallTree structures.
+We address the computational challenge of analysing large-scale trajectory data against complex urban geometry through efficient spatial indexing techniques, specifically BallTree structures.
 Our approach involves: (1) processing and interpolating connected vehicle trajectories to regular time intervals and calculating instantaneous vehicle bearing; (2) defining a dynamic, forward-looking viewing area for each vehicle position; (3) extracting vertices from OpenStreetMap building polygons; (4) utilizing a BallTree index for efficient querying of building vertices within the vehicles' viewing areas; and (5) aggregating visibility counts per building vertex across numerous trajectories.

 The primary contribution of this work is a scalable framework for generating granular, objective metrics of building vertex visibility based on observed traffic patterns.
-This provides a quantitative basis for identifying high-exposure locations (``visual hotspots'') relevant for applications such as optimizing the placement of OOH advertising assets like billboards or digital screens, informing urban design, or enhancing navigation systems.
+This provides a quantitative basis for identifying high-exposure locations (``visual hotspots'') relevant to a range of applications, including informing urban design, enhancing navigation systems, supporting location-based analytics, and guiding the placement of street-level assets such as signage, public information displays, and other visibility-sensitive infrastructure.